JMax87/healers-love/README.md

 <img src="./RM-images/screens1.jpg">
 <br>
 I tried to preserve the best I could to keep all the source code the same, wrapped together with duct tape and lies.
 I had to make a few adjustments to make it a functional page, but everything should be mostly as ugly as it was.
 I had no idea CSS exsisted and used Dreamweaver with a bit of hand crafted HTML and I got this lovely site using frames, tables, and HTML styling.
-It had background music, a counter, and only thing missing was a webrring!
+It had background music, a counter, and even a non-needed "splash page" - the only thing missing was a webrring!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>